Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Results

 We also compared the dimensionless thickness of the CFL, defined as the fraction of the CFL thickness over the vessel diameter, $R$, to modeling results given by \cite{SharanPopel2001} and experimental data provided by \cite{ReinkeEtAl1992} extracted using \cite{Rohatgi2020}.
-In Fig.~\ref{fig:result_10} we show the results of using our models against those from \cite{SharanPopel2001, ReinkeEtAl1992} for discharge hematocrit level of $45\%$ and $10\%$, corresponding to the healthy and disrupted case in our setup respectively.
-We see that the dimensionless thickness of the CFL estimated from the simulations using both the RBC-only and the whole blood model is in agreement with the available observations to statistical error.
+Here we used the simulated results with a lower hematocrit to perform the comparison as they give a better visual agreement to the medical image in the disrupted septic case (see Figs~\ref{fig:result_7}A, \ref{fig:result_7}F, \ref{fig:result_19}E, \ref{fig:result_11}D, and \ref{fig:result_8}E).
+In Fig~\ref{fig:result_10} we showed the results of using our models against those from \cite{SharanPopel2001, ReinkeEtAl1992} for discharge hematocrit level of $45\%$ and $10\%$, corresponding to the healthy and disrupted case in our setup respectively.
+We see that the dimensionless CFL thickness estimated from the simulations using both the RBC-only and the whole blood models is in agreement with the available observations to statistical error.
+Although the extracted vessel geometry includes the attached leukocytes as the scale makes it impractical to isolate only the ESL, this provides insights into how a disrupted vessel wall geometry may alter blood flow at smaller scales.